Traders Entities - Trader Entities for Traders

 For a quick overview, see our Entities

 For Traders page.
-For more detailed information, we
+For more detailed information, we recommend Green's

 2014 Trader Tax Guide, Chapter 7 on Entities For Traders.

-and unlock 2014 deductions for retirement and health insurance.
+be used to unlock 2014 deductions for retirement and health insurance.

-Entities look much better to the IRS for trader tax status and
+Entities look much better to the IRS for trader tax status and business

-the Obama-era tax hikes on the upper income, too.
+tax hikes on the upper income, too.

 More content on entities for traders:

 If you have any questions about entities, please